 If you try to make any decisions at the end of the day with an empty willpower battery - you'll run into trouble.

 The MORE you rely on willpower to get yourself to complete tasks, or avoid behaviours, the less likely you are to carry out what you intend to.

 You already know the answer here don't you?
-You got it - you need to find other ways to prevent overspending, that are not dependent on willpower alone.
+You got it - you need to find other ways to control your spending, that are not dependent on willpower alone.

-How to stop overspending without using willpower alone
+How to control your spending without using willpower alone

 With these five clever spending tricks, you won't need to rely on willpower to control your spending.